Jan-Fishan Khan

-Saiyed Muhammed Shah, better known by his title as Jan-Fishan Khan, was a 19th-century Afghan warlord.
-He participated in the First Anglo-Afghan War (1839–42) and the Indian Rebellion of 1857, and on both occasions, he supported the British.
+Saiyed Muhammed Khan, better known by his title as Jan-Fishan Khan, was a 19th-century Afghan noble chieftain (nawab) He participated in the First Anglo-Afghan War (1839–42) and the Indian Rebellion of 1857, and on both occasions, he supported the British.
 For his services to the British, Khan was granted the estate of Sardhana and is the forefather of the Nawabs of Sardhana.

 Background

 Jan-Fishan Khan was the son of an Afghan noble, Saiyed Qutubuddin Hashmi, of Paghman, the family's ancestral home in Afghanistan.
 His family has historically claimed descent from Ali ar-Ridha, the eighth Imam, through Najmuddin Kubra and the Arab Sufi Saiyed Bahaudin Shah.

 Life

+In the First Anglo-Afghan War, Saiyed Muhammed Khan, also known to the British as the "Laird of Pughman", supported Shah Shuja and the British Army against other Afghan forces, apparently in order to honour a family allegiance to Shah Shuja.
+In 1840, he was awarded the title "Jan-Fishan Khan" by Shah Shuja for his support.

+Lady Florentia Sale established the military action for which Saiyed Muhammad Khan received his title of Jan-Fishan Khan.
+She wrote the following in her eyewitness account of the First Afghan War titled "A Journal of the Disasters in Affghanistan, 1841-42":

+"I observe I have mentioned the Laird of Pughman,--a sobriquet applied to a good man, and a true one to the Shah and us.
+His proper name was the Syud Mahommed Khan; and for the good service he did in the Kohistan with Sale's force he obtained the honorary title of Jan Fishan Khan,..."

+Professor Wheeler M. Thackston, a renowned linguist of Persian, Arabic, Syriac and Chaghatai has stated the following interpretation of the title Jan-Fishan: "The Persian compound jān-fishān (جانفشان) means self-sacrificing.
+Literally it means 'soul-strewing' in the sense that one is willing to 'strew,' or offer, one's life in loyal service.
+It is a synonym of jān-nisār (جاننثار) and jān-sipār (جانسپار), which were awarded as titles to Jan-Nisar Khan and Jan-Sipar Khan by Jahangir and Shahjahan."